QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Rewrite Middleware

 \textbf{Syntax Error Correction.} Syntax errors, typically minor issues like misspelled keywords or incorrect column/table names, prevent the database from parsing the SQL query.
 An LLM, leveraging its understanding of SQL syntax and guided by error messages from the DBMS, can efficiently identify and fix these structural flaws.
 Because such corrections usually involve minimal changes targeting obvious mistakes, the query's original intended semantics are generally preserved with low overhead during this process.

 \textbf{Equivalence Error Correction.} Verifying the equivalence between any pair of SQL queries is known to be an NP-hard challenge~\cite{eq_np}, and whether this problem admits a polynomial-time solution remains an open question.
 While numerous verification methods~\cite{cosette, wetune,qed, sqlsolver} rooted in algebraic or symbolic reasoning have been proposed to prove equivalence, they typically operate on constrained query sets (e.g., specific operators, advanced SQL constructs).
 Recent studies have highlighted the potential of LLMs in deducing query equivalence with high confidence~\cite{singh2024exploring,LLMSQLSolverCL}.
 However, relying solely on LLMs carries inherent risks.
-Therefore, we propose a hybrid approach that integrates traditional verification tools with LLM capabilities to achieve broader and more reliable equivalence judgments in two stages.
+Therefore, we integrate traditional verification tools and LLM capabilities in a two-stage process, forming a hybrid approach that achieves broader and more reliable equivalence judgments.